HakiFedha/sheria-index/README.md

 [📊 Download Raw CSV Data](data/sheria_index.csv)

-The core repository database is maintained as a lightweight CSV file located at `data/sheria_index.csv`.
+The core repository database is maintained as a lightweight CSV file.
 It contains the following structural metrics:

 The core repository database is maintained as a lightweight CSV file located at `data/sheria_index.csv`.
 It contains the following structural metrics: